 The blue area pulls you onto the Cherry Creek Trail, where folks hustle and bustle their way through life via fast bikes, quick walks, and rushing cars.
 Before arriving at the Cherry Creek Trail, Fairmount Cemetery pops up and tells the history of Denver’s dead through tombstones and plots.

 The purple area helps relieves the busyness of the Cherry Creek Trail by giving visual relief via the Denver Urban Arts murals and artwork along the creek.
 You’ll continue through this outdoor art gallery until you reach the Platte River, where you’ll turn down the river and enjoy all the activity at Confluence Park along what was historically known as “The Bottoms.”

 The green area reminds us of the cost of beauty and capitalism after walking through some of the best of Denver.
 Here on the northern sections of the Platte River, as it confluences with the Sand Creek, you’ll see how folks experiencing homelessness survive near our water and sewage treatment centers and petroleum plants.

 A walk around the Loop provides such a well-rounded view of life in Denver; there’s no better way to really understand how Denver’s heart beats.

 What the Loop Needs

-Truly, not one Trail is better than the other.
+Truly, not one trail is better than the other.
 They are all unique and brilliant.
-Some of the best spots along the 42-mile loop are: Star K Ranch, along Windsor Gardens, the northern end of Cherry Creek, the bridge over the Platte and Sand Creek Confluence.
-Some of the worst areas along the 42-mile loop: the west end of Sand Creek, the Alameda crossing on High Line, the bike speeds on Cherry Creek, the stink along the Platte River.
+Some of the best spots along the 42-mile loop are Star K Ranch, Windsor Gardens, the northern end of Cherry Creek, and the bridge over the Platte and Sand Creek Confluence.
+Some of the worst areas along the 42-mile loop: are the west end of Sand Creek, the Alameda crossing on High Line, the bike speeds on Cherry Creek, and the stink along the Platte River.

 So Much Beauty to See